This page details the characters from the DLC released so far. Head back through here for other character pages. Unmarked spoilers ahead.

 - The Chessmaster: Not apparent at all at first; his plans for the Painter are kept as vague as possible until The Ringed City DLC comes along and reveals that he intends to forge an entirely new Painted World with the Dark Soul itself as pigment.
 To this end, he sacrifices not only himself, but the last possible bastion of civilization at the literal end of the world, and lures the Ashen One to his location knowing that he'd die in the ensuing battle—all so that the Ashen One could bring the Blood of the Dark Soul to the Painter.

 - Climax Boss: After consuming the blood of the Pygmy Lords, Gael become a living personification of the Dark Soul itself, meaning that from a thematic perspective at least he has as much claim to the title of the ultimate, final boss of the series as the Soul of Cinder (a living personification of the First Flame) does.
 Unfortunately, being only part of the Ringed City DLC, he cannot serve as the actual end boss.
+Considering that both the Kiln of the First Flame and the events of the Ringed City both take place in a distant future, it can be inferred that Gael is still fought earlier story-wise anyway.

 - Cool Old Guy: Though he seems a bit sinister at first, he's firmly on your side and can come to your aid during the final battle.
 He's also apparently responsible for protecting the Painter.
 However, he becomes an unimaginably powerful, brainwashed, vessel of the Dark Soul at the series' finale.